 T4AGRO, created by uisa, acts as an incubator and accelerator, responsible for connecting the ecosystem of startups offering digital solutions to agribusiness projects, driving innovations quickly.
-The company focuses on startups that propose solutions in the areas of agriculture 4.0+IoT; financial solutions for rural producers; process improvement; increased aarodistribution, and logistics in the Agro sector; digitalization of fields and crops, biological innovations; new technologies in production and harvesting; platforms for small and medium producers; and, digital solutions in services.
+The company focuses on startups that propose solutions in the areas of agriculture 4.0+IoT; financial solutions for rural producers; process improvement; increased industrial performance; optimization, agro® distribution, and logistics in the Agro sector; digitalization of fields and crops, biological innovations; new technologies in production and harvesting; platforms for small and medium producers; and, digital solutions in services.